Medical expert of the article

 - heavy.

-- (heart rate is less than 100 per minute, more than 100 per minute).
+- for heartbeat (absent; heart rate less than 100 per minute; more than 100 per minute).

-Classification of hypoxic CNS lesions in neonates
+Classification of hypoxic CNS lesions in newborns

 According to this classification, neurological disorders, depending on the leading mechanism of damage, are divided into four groups: